cast-org/figuration/docs/components/cards.md

 A **card** is a flexible and extensible content container.
 It includes options for headers and footers, a wide variety of content, contextual background colors, and powerful display options.

-Cards have some basic support for both a `block` style layout, along with both the opt-in flexbox and [full flexbox]({{ site.baseurl }}/layout/flexbox#full-flexbox-mode) modes.
-To use the opt-in method, simply add a `.card-flex` class to the `.card` element.

 ## Contents
 {:.no_toc}